revaturelabs/interviewquestions/InterviewSpecificQuestions2.0/CoreJava/Log4J.md

 ---

-58. In following log4j configuration file, How should we change the logging level to WARN
+58. In following log4j configuration file, How should we change the logging level to WARN?

 ```Java
 <Configuration status="DEBUG">